scalameta/metals/BETA.md

 ## Step 2 - produce the build metadata

-In your project of choice, open `sbt` and run `*:metalsEnableCompletions`.
+In your project of choice, open `sbt` and run `*:metalsSetup`.
 Running the task produces the necessary metadata for the server to support features like completions and goto definition in dependency sources.

 > **NOTE**: you will need to repeat this step every time you add a new
 > dependency in your build or when you run `sbt clean`.

-Also,
-> the "`metalsEnableCompletions`" name is misleading since it does not
+> **NOTE**: `metalsSetup` previously used to be called
-> automatically enable completions.
+> `metalsEnableCompletions`.

 ## Step 3 - start editing